 Brontë School House has a fascinating heritage enjoying a unique position in literary history.

-The original house was constructed as a dwelling in c.1770 for a gentleman named Christopher Picard; two generations of the Picard family resided there.
+The original house was constructed as a dwelling in c.1770 for a gentleman named Christopher Picard; two generations of the Picard family resided here.

 The cottages that are still standing today – one of which is Bronte School House - were at that time used as the school dining room and kitchens, the superintendent’s lodgings and bedrooms for the staff.
 A large wing, which was built at right angles to the original house, accommodated the schoolroom (on the ground floor) and dormitories (above) and a covered verandah allowed for exercise in bad weather.
 The etching below shows how the building looked when it was the school.

 In spring 1825 Maria fell ill and was taken home to Haworth, followed a little later by Elizabeth.
 Both Maria and Elizabeth died shortly afterwards from consumption.
 In summer 1825 Charlotte and Emily were also taken out of the school.
 The younger Ann never attended Cowan Bridge.
-In 1833 the school was moved to Casterton.
+In 1833 the Clergy Daughters’ School was moved to Casterton.